District Railway: Steam locomotives

 When in 1871 the District Railway needed its own locomotives, they ordered twenty four condensing steam locomotives from Beyer Peacock similar to the A Class locomotives the Metropolitan Railway was using on the route.
 As they were intended for an underground railway, the locomotives did not have cabs, but had a weatherboard with a bent-back top.
 The back plate of the bunker was raised to provide protection when running bunker first.
 A total of fifty four locomotives were purchased.
 They were still in service in 1905 when the line was electrified, and all but six were sold the following year.

+In 1928, from November 5-11, the 60th anniversary of the railway's opening, the District Railway arranged an exhibition train at South Kensington Station, composed of various types of rolling stock, past and what was present in 1928.
+First in the train was engine No. 34, built in 1883 by the Bayer, Peacock and Co.
+Ltd., an outside cylinder 4-4-0 steam locomotive, and what was then the sole remaining steam engine in service.

 Electric locomotives

 In 1905 the District bought ten bogie box cab locomotives that looked similar to their multiple units but were only 25 ft long.
 They were manufactured by the Metropolitan Amalgamated Carriage and Wagon Company and most had a single cab at one end.
 Consequently, they were operated in pairs, coupled back to back with the cabs at the outer end.

 The locomotives were used to haul L&NWR passenger trains on the electrified section of the Outer Circle route between Earl's Court and Mansion House.
 After December 1908 these services terminated at Earl's Court.
 The locomotives were used to haul District trains, one coupled to each end of a rake of four trailer cars.
 From 1910 the locomotives were used on London, Tilbury and Southend Railway (LT&SR) trains extended over the District line, west of Barking.
 (Steam locomotives were used east of Barking.)